drivly/.github/profile/README.md

-# 🏎 Automotive Commerce Infrastructure
+# 🏎 Vertical operating system for automotive commerce
-[Driv.ly](https://driv.ly) offers simple unified APIs to buy and sell cars online, and we're funded by some of the [biggest names](https://twitter.com/TurnerNovak) in [automotive](https://fontinalis.com/team/#bill-ford) and [finance & insurance](https://www.detroit.vc)
+[Driv.ly](https://driv.ly) offers simple unified APIs to buy and sell cars online, and we're funded by some of the biggest names in [automotive](https://fontinalis.com/team/#bill-ford) and [finance & insurance](https://www.detroit.vc)

 #  🚀 We're Hiring!
 Our entire infrastructure is built with Cloudflare Workers, Durable Objects, KV, PubSub, R2, Pages, etc.  If you love the Cloudflare Workers ecosystem as much as we do, we'd love to have you join our team!